Fushigi Yûgi: Others

-Keisuke Yuki is the older brother of Miaka Yuki.
+The older brother of Miaka Yuki.
 He is a very caring and protective older brother.
 He is portrayed as a typical college student.
 Keisuke is close friends with Tetsuya Kajiwara.
 He initially doesn't believe Miaka about the Universe of the Four Gods until he witnesses Miaka getting sucked into the book.
 Keisuke eventually starts reading the book in order for the story to continue.
 Later on in the story, Keisuke starts investigating the Universe of the Four Gods along with Tetsuya.